extg/dotfiles/README.md

 ## xattr

-снимаем расширенные аттрибуты с файла, но вопрос зачем? и как они там оказались?
+Removing extended attributes from a file, but the question is why? and how did they get there?

-* Что значит `@` в выводе `ls -l`
+* What does `@` mean in the output of `ls -l`
   — it means the file has extended attributes.
     [Full answer](http://unix.stackexchange.com/questions/1646/or-mark-after-running-ls-al)
 * How do I remove the “extended attributes”